ssc-sp/datahub-docs/UserGuide/Workspace/onboard-info-kit.md

 - Keep another copy of your critical data in your departmental facilities;
 - Keep your Databricks configuration and settings in a note;

+## Usage Monitor

+The workspace lead or delegated personnel need to review the workspace usage to identify inappropriate usage and report to FSDH if unusual usage is noticed.
+FSDH team can provide help in doubt but will not regularly monior the workspaces.

+If FSDH identifies unauthorized or inappropriate usage of FSDH workspaces, FSDH is obliged to report IT Security for further corrective measures.